ALLIANCES

 An indispensable collaborator and source of inspiration, she has been involved with Mantler's work for a long period of time, not only as "third ear" and as producer of many of his early recordings, but also as pianist (appreciated for her originality and her exceptional musicality).
 On the other hand, Mantler was also very much involved in her own music and career not only as producer and coordinator of her work, but as performer on many of her recording and touring projects as well.
 A very long mutual relationship on a musical, business and personal basis.

-Go to Discography for all recorded collaborations
+Go to Discography for all recorded collaborations,

-information see Carla Bley on Wikipedia and the WATT website.
+for more information see Carla Bley on Wikipedia and the WATT website.

 Jack Bruce

-Although sadly no longer with us, Jack Bruce was one of the two most important and distinctive voices in Mantler's universe.
+Jack Bruce was one of the two most important and distinctive voices in Mantler's universe.
 After their original meeting during the production of Carla Bley's Escalator Over The Hill, they had worked together since 1973 on a number of recordings as well as live performances.
 He provided, almost without exception, the voice for Mantler's interpretations of Samuel Beckett's texts.
 He appears on No Answer, Live, Many Have No Speech (here also interpreting songs with Ernst Meister's texts in German!), Folly Seeing All This, and The School of Understanding.

 For more information see Jack Bruce on Wikipedia and the Jack Bruce website.